 - Registering the standard invoice with Government, through Invoice Registration Portal (IRP), which will ensure the authenticity of invoices.

-The E-invoicing system initially will be available on voluntary basis for taxpayers fulfilling the criteria (having a certain turnover or specific invoice value), subsequently introducing the same for all the taxpayers.
+The E-invoicing system initially will be available for taxpayers with a turnover of Rs 500 CR and above in FY 2019-20, subsequently introducing the same for all the taxpayers.

-The perks of introducing E-invoicing under GST include:
+The perks of introducing E-invoice generation under GST include:

 - Auto-Populated GST Anx 1, GST Anx 2 and GSTR 1 (for B2B invoices).